 Kyla - Office Manager / Registered Veterinary Technician:

 After completing two years of college and 700 hours of clinical co-op placement, Kyla graduated from Georgian College as a Veterinary Technician in 2013.
 She then wrote the National Exam to become a Registered Veterinary Technician which requires her to keep up her education by completing continuing education courses.
 Since graduating, Kyla has worked at both Apsley Veterinary Services and until Spring 2015 Kawartha Veterinary Emergency Clinic as a part time RVT.
 Now only working full-time in Apsley she enjoys what spare time she gets outdoors riding her horse or hiking with her dog as well as spending time with family and friends.

 Stacey - Animal Care Attendant:

 After completing an animal care course, Stacey joined Apsley Veterinary Services in 2010.
 Stacey has a keen interest in animal behavior and is known as the dog whisperer of our team.
 Stacey hopes to eventually run her own animal shelter.
 Her job includes assisting with x-rays, hospital cleanliness, assisting with the restraint of wiggly patients, tending the garden and much more.

-Joanne - Receptionist:
+Joanne - Customer Services Representative: